UNION ARENA: Every Sword Art Online Vol. 2 Deck, Ranked

 #10 Lisbeth, Kirito and the Ingot

-If you’re looking for a deck that feels more like a side quest than a competitive one, the Sword Art Online Vol. 2 in Japan has several Lisbeth-centric cards that actually are pretty cool.
+If you’re looking for a deck that feels more like a side quest than a competitive one, Sword Art Online Vol. 2 has several Lisbeth-centric cards that actually are pretty cool.
 The best combo you can pull off with them is to use your Lisbeth to grant Kirito Double Attack – use this to power up starter deck Kirito the turn after he is played or just to bolster your five-cost Kirito to new heights!

 Vol. 2 also gets some added support for the Silica/Pina combo.
 If you can find a way to fit that productively into a deck, let me know!